 In addition, the memory controller contains built-in technology that improves memory-to-microprocessor processing performance.

-Symmetric multiprocessing (SMP)
+• Symmetric multiprocessing (SMP)

-Your server supports up to two AMD Opteron microprocessors.
-It comes with one microprocessor installed; you can install an additional microprocessor to enhance performance and provide SMP capability.
+The server supports up to two AMD Opteron microprocessors.
+If the server comes with only one microprocessor, you can install an additional microprocessor to enhance performance and provide SMP capability.

 Systems-management capabilities